synw/vite-vue/README.md

 The file `vv.js` is the mixin.
 The filte ``vvstore.js`` if the store for state management

+Note: for now this app is old school style: ES5 with classic script load tags.
+The benefits is simplicity with zero cognitive overhead neither tooling requirements.
+It is usable with a classic javascript knowledge and basic Vue.js notions.
+That said some other flavours might come up later, like ES6 or Typescript.
+Anyway the simple classic old school approach will be maintaned

 ## Usage

 Example with a basic app: